jnlewis/yinbox-app/README.md

 **Web Application (UX)**

-- The frontend web application is developed in React using the **NextJS** framework.
-Integrates with NEAR blockchain via the [near-api-js](https://docs.near.org/docs/api/javascript-library) SDK.
+- The frontend web application is developed in **React** using the **NextJS** framework.

+**Wallet Provider**

+- The wallet provider used to integrate with NEAR, using [NEAR Wallet Selector](https://github.com/near/wallet-selector).

 **Blockchain Smart Contract**

-- **Yinbox Contract**: NEAR Smart Contract writen in AssemblyScript repesenting the exchange contract.
-This contract is responsible for the marketplace functionalities including listing, offering, transactions and accounts management.
-See [NFT Exchange Contract functions](#yinbox-app-contract-functions) for functions.
+- **Yinbox Contract**: NEAR Smart Contract writen in AssemblyScript responsible for creating and verifying chat conversations.
+See [Yinbox Smart Contract Developer Readme](https://github.com/jnlewis/yinbox-app/tree/main/packages/contract/near) for interface methods.

 **Yinbox API**

+- The REST API is developed in **NodeJS**, and acts as the interface between the Frontend Web Application with the underlying application and off-chain database.

 **Off-Chain Database**

+- The offchain database allows for instant and zero fees messaging.
+All messages stored on the offchain database is encrypted and secured.

 ## Live Product Preview